nyanginator/wrtbwmon-remixed/README.md

 * Added sortable table columns
 * Added a table search filter
 * Added clickable rows for viewing detailed usage
-* Animated charts (using Chart.js) are viewable on tabs for daily, monthly, and yearly usage
+* Animated charts (using Chart.js) are viewable on tabs for daily, weekly, monthly, and yearly usage
 * Added a Grand Total row
 * Added Watch Lists to manage user quotas, which will automatically turn on/off Internet for devices
 * Added a config file for easier setting of variables